overwolf/overwolf.github.io/markdown-cheat-sheet.md

 ### Links

 URLs and URLs in angle brackets will automatically get turned into links.
-There are diferent types of links:
+There are different types of links:

 1. External links.
 Use absolute URL: `[external](http://google.com)`.